omnistrate-oss/saasbuilder/README.md

 #### How to configure Google reCAPTCHA?

-SaaSBuilder uses Google reCAPTCHA v2 (Invisible) to protect certain pages from attacks against bots.
+CustomerPortal uses Google reCAPTCHA v2 (Invisible) to protect certain pages from attacks against bots.
 To configure reCAPTCHA,

 1. Register a new site by navigating to https://www.google.com/recaptcha/admin/create
 2. On the site registration form, choose "Challenge(v2)" as the reCAPTCHA type and then choose the